iconmaster5326/YGOJSON/manual-data/README.md

     "yugipediaID": 12345678,                      // Yugipedia page ID
-    "yugipediaName": "Pot of Greed",              // Yugipedia page title "yamlyugi": 12345678,                         // Yaml Yugi password }
+    "yugipediaName": "Pot of Greed",              // Yugipedia page title "yamlyugi": 12345678,                         // Yaml Yugi password

+    // The following are for locating printings ONLY.

+    "set": {"name": "The Pot Collection"},        // MFI pointing to a set that contains a printing "locale": "en",                               // Locale a printing can be found in "edition": "first",                           // Edition a printing can be found in "rarity": "rare",                             // Rarity of a printing "code": "SDK-EN001",                          // Full set code of a printing }
 ```